Janamawasy/ML/README.md

 The model code in (titanic_comp_ANN_Reg.ipynb) file .

-the output of ANN model : (output_ANN.csv) the output of Logistic Regression mode : (output_reg.csv)
+the output of ANN model : (output_ANN.csv) .

+the output of Logistic Regression mode : (output_reg.csv).

 # Data Dictionary